MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

     FrozenWorld_FragmentId* mergedFragmentIdOut);
 ```

 All scene objects that are attached to one of the anchors reported by `FrozenWorld_RefitRefreeze_GetAdjustedAnchorIds()` must have their transforms adjusted by the attachment-point-specific adjustment transform supplied by `FrozenWorld_RefitRefreeze_CalcAdjustment()`.
-The scene object's attachment point itself must also adjusted, which happens automatically to the attachment point passed to this function.
+The scene object's attachment point itself must also be adjusted, which happens automatically to the attachment point passed to this function.

 It's possible for an anchor (or fragment) to be reported by `FrozenWorld_RefitRefreeze_GetAdjustedAnchorIds()` or `…_GetAdjustedFragmentIds()` but for `FrozenWorld_RefitRefreeze_CalcAdjustment()` still to return false when it is called with an attachment point attached to that anchor.
 This can happen when the more in-depth calculations performed by `FrozenWorld_RefitRefreeze_CalcAdjustment()` come to the conclusion that, despite this anchor being within the refrozen area, it doesn't actually require any adjustment.
 In this case you're free to simply skip any follow-on processing you might otherwise want to do on your side after an adjustment.